 Can I Give My Dog Aspirin?
 Answer: Yes, as directed

 It may be given to dogs with arthritis and other joint related problems.
-It helps to reduce swelling and pain in the affected area.
+It helps to reduce swelling and pain in the affected areas.
 Aspirin is generally fast-acting, which makes it very efficient for quick pain relief in pets.

-So What Is Aspirin?
+What Is Aspirin?

 Aspirin is a drug under the classification of non-steroidal anti-inflammatory drugs (NSAID).
 They generally work by preventing the buildup of prostaglandin that causes pain receptors to react.
+It works for dogs.

-How Much Aspirin Should I Give?
+How Much Aspirin to Give?

 Just like all medications, owners should follow the appropriate dosage when giving aspirin to their dog.
 This is more difficult to get right for a K9.
 Generally, dosage should be adjusted according to the dog’s weight.
 Often a 10-20 milligram dose per kilogram of body weight should be given.
 A 5-mg/pound or 10 mg/kilogram works well for most dogs under typical treatment but consult with your vet to be sure.
 There are approximately 2.2 pounds in a kilogram.

-While taking aspirin medication, sometimes as a result of a serious recovery, it is vital to monitor the dog’s blood work and observe any gastrointestinal problems that may occur.
+While taking aspirin medication, sometimes as a result of a serious recovery, it is vital to monitor the dog’s blood work and observe any gastrointestinal problems.
 This is critical as the drug may cause blood thinning and stomach ulcers.

 Contraindications for Aspirin Use